Thanks, I'll Eat It Here: Cover art

-The cover, painted by Neon Park, is a version of Édouard Manet's famous painting Le déjeuner sur l'herbe with Marlene Dietrich, Fidel Castro and Bob Dylan as the diners.
+The cover, painted by Neon Park, is a satire of Édouard Manet's famous painting Le déjeuner sur l'herbe which shows Bob Dylan, Fidel Castro and Marlene Dietrich dressed as her character in the film Der Blaue Engel; an open copy of the poem Howl is beside them.

 Personnel

 Although they do not play together on any single track, Richie Hayward and Bill Payne, both members of Little Feat, play on the album.
 George was also able to call on the services of top-class session players and backing vocalists.